Loading content...

 Kenya spends more than it collects in taxes (fiscal deficit).
 The gap is filled through borrowing - both from foreign sources and domestic (like treasury bonds).
 This helps fund development but also increases debt costs.

-When government spending is higher than revenue, that's a fiscal deficit.
-Kenya's 2026/27 deficit is around KES 1.15 trillion, financed through borrowing.
+When government spending exceeds revenue, that's a fiscal deficit.
+Kenya's FY2026/27 deficit is KES 1,146.2 billion (5.5% of GDP) — up from KES 933.3 billion in FY2025/26 — financed through borrowing.

 The BPS warns about: rising debt payments, state corporations needing bailouts, economic slowdowns, climate change (droughts/floods), and increased county demands.